St John the Divine in Otakeho was first used on Easter Sunday 1893 and was consecrated the following year on 14 March 1894.

-Sam Hunt has written a poem about it, a framed copy is listed among the the church chattels, it reads:
+Sam Hunt wrote a poem about the small church, and a framed copy is listed among the chattels, it reads:

 "Near Manaia